Organizing a Dialogue Circle

 - Finally, you might consider organizing intentionally intergenerational dialogue groups in collaboration with youth ministries.

-2. DETERMINING GROUP SIZE
+2. DETERMINING GROUP SIZE AND WHERE TO MEET

 This resource is designed for small groups.
 The minimum recommended number per circle is four participants, and the maximum recommended is twelve.
 If you have interest from a larger number of people, then you can form two or more groups.
 If there are multiple circles formed in your congregation, or across congregations, you may wish to consider whether occasionally to do some of the sessions together.